peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

-An NS RRSet in a parent zone which includes multiple NS resource records is not a delegation to nowhere, even if the target of one of the NS resource records within the RRSet has an empty target (NSDNAME); that NS resource record has no meaning in that situation and serves no obvious, useful purpose.
+An NS RRSet in a parent zone which includes multiple NS resource records is not a delegation to nowhere, even if the target of one of the NS resource records within the RRSet has an empty target (NSDNAME).
+That NS resource record has no meaning in as a member of a broader RRSet and serves no obvious, useful purpose.
 However, such a configuration MAY exist, and is not specifically not prohibited by this specification.

 # Interpreting a Referral to Nowhere

 No special processing is necessary in order to interpret a referral response to nowhere.
-Individual RRSets present in a referral response to nowhere can safely be interpreted in an identical fashion to any other referral response where the authoritative servers for the child zone cannot themselves be resolved, and hence cannot be reached.
+Individual RRSets present in a referral response to nowhere can safely be interpreted and processed in an identical fashion to any other referral response where the authoritative servers for the child zone cannot themselves be resolved, and hence cannot be reached.